rbberger/lammps/doc/src/fix.rst

 on the :doc:`Commands fix <Commands_fix>` doc page.

-There are also additional accelerated fix styles included in the LAMMPS distribution for faster performance on CPUs, GPUs, and KNLs.
+There are also additional accelerated fix styles included in the LAMMPS distribution for faster performance on CPUs and GPUs.
 The individual style names on the :doc:`Commands fix <Commands_fix>` doc page are followed by one or more of (g,i,k,o,t) to indicate which accelerated styles exist.